oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 data provided by the Verifier such as a nonce to ensure the freshness of the signature, and audience to indicate the intended audience for the document.

-The Key Binding JWT can be included in the Combined Format for Presentation and sent to the Verifier along with the SD-JWT and the Holder-Selected Disclosures.
+The Key Binding JWT can be included as part of the SD-JWT and sent to the Verifier as described in (#presented_sd-jwt).

 Note that there may be other ways to send a Key Binding JWT to the Verifier or for the Holder to prove possession of the key material included in an SD-JWT.
-In these cases, inclusion of the Key Binding JWT in the Combined Format for Presentation is not required.
+In these cases, inclusion of the Key Binding JWT in the SD-JWT is not required.

 ## Verification

 At a high level, the Verifier

- * receives the Combined Format for Presentation from the Holder and verifies the signature of the SD-JWT using the Issuer's public key,
+ * receives the SD-JWT from the Holder and verifies its signature using the Issuer's public key,
  * verifies the Key Binding JWT, if Key Binding is required by the Verifier's policy, using the public key included in the SD-JWT,
  * calculates the digests over the Holder-Selected Disclosures and verifies that each digest is contained in the SD-JWT.